awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

       INSERT INTO LogicalReplicationTest VALUES (generate_series(1,10000));
       ```

-   1. Verify that data exists in the table by using the folling SQL statement\.
+   1. Verify that data exists in the table by using the following SQL statement\.

       ```
       SELECT count(*) FROM LogicalReplicationTest;